juxor/afaq/markdown/secA1.md

 which places the planet before profit.
 To quote Scottish anarchist Stuart
 Christie:

-> _ "Anarchism is a movement for human freedom.
-It is concrete, democratic and egalitarian . . .
-Anarchism began -- and remains -- a direct challenge by the underprivileged to their oppression and exploitation.
-It opposes both the insidious growth of state power and the pernicious ethos of possessive individualism, which, together or separately, ultimately serve only the interests of the few at the expense of the rest._
+> _"Anarchism is a movement for human freedom.
+It is concrete, democratic and
+> egalitarian . . .
+Anarchism began -- and remains -- a direct challenge by
+> the underprivileged to their oppression and exploitation.
+It opposes both
+> the insidious growth of state power and the pernicious ethos of possessive
+> individualism, which, together or separately, ultimately serve only the
+> interests of the few at the expense of the rest._

-> _ "Anarchism is both a theory and practice of life.
-Philosophically, it aims for the maximum accord between the individual, society and nature.
+> _"Anarchism is both a theory and practice of life.
+Philosophically, it aims
+> for the maximum accord between the individual, society and nature.
-Practically, it aims for us to organise and live our lives in such a way as to make politicians, governments, states and their officials superfluous.
-In an anarchist society, mutually respectful sovereign individuals would be organised in non-coercive relationships within naturally defined communities in which the means of production and distribution are held in common._
+> Practically, it aims for us to organise and live our lives in such a way as
+> to make politicians, governments, states and their officials superfluous.
+In
+> an anarchist society, mutually respectful sovereign individuals would be
+> organised in non-coercive relationships within naturally defined communities
+> in which the means of production and distribution are held in common._

-> _ "Anarchists are not dreamers obsessed with abstract principles and theoretical constructs . . .
-Anarchists are well aware that a perfect society cannot be won tomorrow.
+> _"Anarchists are not dreamers obsessed with abstract principles and
+> theoretical constructs . . .
+Anarchists are well aware that a perfect
+> society cannot be won tomorrow.
 Indeed, the struggle lasts forever!
+However,
-However, it is the vision that provides the spur to struggle against things as they are, and for things that might be . . ._
+> it is the vision that provides the spur to struggle against things as they

-> _ "Ultimately, only struggle determines outcome, and progress towards a more meaningful community must begin with the will to resist every form of injustice.
-In general terms, this means challenging all exploitation and defying the legitimacy of all coercive authority.
-If anarchists have one article of unshakeable faith, it is that, once the habit of deferring to politicians or ideologues is lost, and that of resistance to domination and exploitation acquired, then ordinary people have a capacity to organise every aspect of their lives in their own interests, anywhere and at any time, both freely and fairly._

-> _ "Anarchists do not stand aside from popular struggle, nor do they attempt to dominate it.
-They seek to contribute practically whatever they can, and also to assist within it the highest possible levels of both individual self- development and of group solidarity.
-It is possible to recognise anarchist ideas concerning voluntary relationships, egalitarian participation in decision-making processes, mutual aid and a related critique of all forms of domination in philosophical, social and revolutionary movements in all times and places."_ [**My Granny made me an Anarchist**, pp. 162-3]
+> are, and for things that might be . . ._

+> _"Ultimately, only struggle determines outcome, and progress towards a more
+> meaningful community must begin with the will to resist every form of
+> injustice.
+In general terms, this means challenging all exploitation and
+> defying the legitimacy of all coercive authority.
+If anarchists have one
+> article of unshakeable faith, it is that, once the habit of deferring to
+> politicians or ideologues is lost, and that of resistance to domination and
+> exploitation acquired, then ordinary people have a capacity to organise
+> every aspect of their lives in their own interests, anywhere and at any
+> time, both freely and fairly._

+> _"Anarchists do not stand aside from popular struggle, nor do they attempt
+> to dominate it.
+They seek to contribute practically whatever they can, and
+> also to assist within it the highest possible levels of both individual
+> self-development and of group solidarity.
+It is possible to recognise
+> anarchist ideas concerning voluntary relationships, egalitarian
+> participation in decision-making processes, mutual aid and a related
+> critique of all forms of domination in philosophical, social and
+> revolutionary movements in all times and places."_ [ **My Granny made me an
+> Anarchist** , pp. 162-3]

 Anarchism, anarchists argue, is simply the theoretical expression of our capacity to organise ourselves and run society without bosses or politicians.